 Have You Heard of Restless Genital Syndrome?

 Recently, I came across the name of a syndrome that was quite unfamiliar.
-It sounded somewhat similar to a condition that occurs more frequently in people with multiple sclerosis (MS) - Restless Legs Syndrome - so that’s what caught my attention.
+It sounded somewhat similar to a condition that occurs more frequently in people with multiple sclerosis (MS) – restless legs syndrome (RLS) _ so that’s what caught my attention.

-According to a meta-analysis of studies related to RLS and MS, the prevalence of RLS among people with MS ranges from 12.12% to 57.50%, while the prevalence of RLS among people without MS ranges from 2.56% to 18.33%.
-A pooled analysis indicates that the odds of RLS among people with MS are fourfold higher as compared to people without MS.1
+According to studies related to RLS and MS, the rate of RLS among people with MS ranges from 12.12 percent to 57.50 percent.
+That's compared to the rate of RLS among people without MS, which ranges from 2.56 percent to 18.33 percent.
+An analysis shows that the odds of RLS among people with MS are 4 times higher as compared to people without MS.1

 Common symptoms of RLS

-People with RLS feel uncomfortable sensations in their legs, such as throbbing, pulling, or creeping, especially when sitting or lying down, that are accompanied by an irresistible urge to move the affected limb to help relieve the discomfort.
-The unusual sensations, called paresthesias or dysesthesias range in severity from uncomfortable to irritating to painful.
+People with RLS feel uncomfortable sensations in their legs.
+This may include throbbing, pulling, or creeping, especially when sitting or lying down.
+These sensations come with an irresistible urge to move the affected limb to help relieve the discomfort.
+The unusual sensations range in severity from uncomfortable to irritating to painful.2

 What is Restless Genital Syndrome (RGS)?